patrickBakin/MATLAB_Chord_Extractor/README.md

 this script simply Extracts 3 notes from 1 .wav file

-I would probably implement more features making it to be more useful, if i'm not being too lazy Zzzz
+I would probably implement more features make it to be more useful, if i'm not being too lazy Zzzz